makoConstruct/termpose/README.md

 <!-- A B, C D, E F
 #A(B C(D E(F))).
 Commas start a new term within the line. -->

+##Surely as a burgeoning format the parser is woefully inefficient?
+The community has lead me unto the impression that Jackson, the Json parser for Java is, like, *super fast*.
+I compared my early, unoptimized, Scala-based termpose parser with Jackson, and there is basically no discernable difference between their performance.
+Maybe I just have efficient coding habits.
+Maybe it's the kinda uninformed graphic way I architected the thing.
+Either way, the termpose parser is perfectly competitive already.
+On that dimension.

-###What if I defined a programming language for the termpose syntax?
+###What if you defined a programming language for the termpose syntax?
+What would that look like?

+Probably something like this
 ```
 let i 0
 while <(i 5